Nayos1337/cscg2020/web/xmas_shopping_site/writeup.md

     ]
 }
 ```
-But after rewatching one of [Liveoverflows livestreams](https://www.youtube.com/watch?v=zjriIehgAec) I remembered a explotation methode called [DOM clobbering](https://portswigger.net/web-security/dom-based/dom-clobbering).
+But after rewatching one of [Liveoverflows livestreams](https://www.youtube.com/watch?v=zjriIehgAec) I remembered a exploitation method called [DOM clobbering](https://portswigger.net/web-security/dom-based/dom-clobbering).
 In our case we want to clobber the JS variable `backgrounds`.
-To clobber something we have to make the definition invalid and then give an alternetive.
+To clobber something we have to make the definition invalid and then give an alternative.
 In this specific case, we can invalidate the definition of by appending a open HTML comment at the end of our HTML injection because `backgrounds` is defined in a script right after the hidden input field.
-And an alternetive to the `backgrounds` js variable is also easy because we can include some HTML tag in our HTML injection with the id `backgrounds`.
+And an alternative to the `backgrounds` js variable is also easy because we can include some HTML tag in our HTML injection with the id `backgrounds`.
 In JS this HTML tag will be used if we try to access the variable  `backgrounds` then.
 So our payload should look like this :
 ```
 bg="><span id="backgrounds">test</span> <!--
 ```